rahvis/rahvis.github.io/_pages/about.md

   <tr>
     <td>May 2024</td>
-    <td>I will serve as Program Committee in The 13th Symposium on Conformal and Probabilistic Prediction with Applications (COPA 2024), Milano, Milan, Italy.</td>
+    <td>I will serve as <strong>Program Committee</strong> in The 13th Symposium on Conformal and Probabilistic Prediction with Applications (COPA 2024), Milano, Milan, Italy.</td>
   </tr>

   <tr>
     <td>May 2024</td>
-    <td>I will serve as TPC in IEEE International Conference on Physical Assurance and Inspection of Electronics (PAINE 2024), Huntsville, AL.</td>
+    <td>I will serve as <strong>TPC</strong> in IEEE International Conference on Physical Assurance and Inspection of Electronics (PAINE 2024), Huntsville, AL.</td>
   </tr>

   <tr>